semantic-release/semantic-release/README.md

 ### Is it _really_ a good idea to release on every push?

 It is indeed a great idea because it _forces_ you to follow best practices.
-If you don't feel comfortable making every passing feature or fix on your master branch addressable via `npm` you probably aren't treating your master right.
+If you don't feel comfortable making every passing feature or fix on your master branch addressable via `npm` you might not treat your master right.
 Have a look at [branch workflows](https://guides.github.com/introduction/flow/index.html).
 If you still think you should have control over the exact point in time of your release, e.g. because you are following a release schedule, configure your CI server to release only on the `production`/`deploy`/`release` branch and push your code there in certain intervals.

 ### Why should I trust `semantic-release` with my releases?
 What if it breaks?